-Lecture
+Callaghan Lecture

-Face to Face On Campus 4 hour(s) per Week for Full Term These contact hours are for delivery of the course in a semester term.
+4 hour(s) per week(s) for 13 week(s) starting Week 1 These contact hours are for delivery of the course in a semester term.
 For a summer/winter term the lectures may be delivered as face to face compressed in to the shorter term or blended with online lectures combined with face to face to face workshops.